-San Diego State Dylan Hernandez Dies Following Fraternity Event
+San Diego State University Student Dylan Hernandez Dies Following Fraternity Event

 The ongoing campus investigation did reveal “that a fraternity was involved in possible misconduct.”

-Attorney Bob Ottilie is chairman for the Alpha Omega Housing Corporation.
-He suggested that a ban be placed upon alcohol in fraternities and sororities to avoid “preventable tragedies such as this one.
+Attorney Bob Ottilie is chairman of the Alpha Omega Housing Corporation.
+He suggested a ban to be placed on alcohol in fraternities and sororities to avoid “preventable tragedies such as this one.”
 He also pointed out that is far more rare to hear about someone dying in a sorority house than a fraternity house.

 In total, San Diego State has 46 recognized fraternities.
 Several of these organizations were already under suspension prior to this event.

 This not the first time in recent years that a tragedy like this has happened.
-For example, a 19-year-old student named Tim Piazza died in 2017 as the result of extreme hazing at Pennsylvania State University, as The Inquisitr reported.
+In one instance, a 19-year-old student named Tim Piazza died in 2017 as the result of extreme hazing at Pennsylvania State University, as The Inquisitr reported.
 Several other students were charged in connection with the case because of how long they waited to call an ambulance for Piazza.